tshestakova/smosr/cran-comments.md

 CRAN revision.

 * Please always explain all acronyms in the description text. -> ESA-BEC
   - Done.
+The acronyms are now explained in the description text as follows:
+    _ESA_ - European Space Agency;
+    _BEC_ - Barcelona Expert Center.

-*Please provide a link to the used webservices (ESA data) to the description field of your DESCRIPTION file in the form <http:...> or <https:...> with angle brackets for auto-linking and no space after 'http:' and 'https:'.
+* Please provide a link to the used webservices (ESA data) to the description field of your DESCRIPTION file in the form <http:...> or <https:...> with angle brackets for auto-linking and no space after 'http:' and 'https:'.
   - Done.
+The link to ESA data (<https://earth.esa.int/eogateway/missions/smos/data>) has been included.

 * \dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.